On mod 3 triple Milnor invariants and triple cubic residue symbols in the Eisenstein number field

-for $p_i \equiv 1$ mod $4$ ([A1], [Mo1] $\sim$ [Mo3]).
+([A1], [M1]$\sim$[M3]).
+The first author introduced further the $4$-tuple quadratic residue symbol $[p_1,p_2,p_3,p_4] = (-1)^{\mu_2(1234)}$ by constructing concretely a candidate of $\frak{K}(4)$ ([A2]).
 This unified interpretation may tell us that R\'{e}dei's dihedral extension and triple symbol would be a natural generalization of a quadratic field and the Legendre symbol.

-However, these results are concerned with only rational primes, because they are based on an analogy between the structure of the maximal pro-$2$ Galois group over $\mathbb{Q}$ with restricted ramification and that of the group of a link in the $3$-sphere and there are obstructions to extend this analogy for number fields.
-It was expected that we could introduce the arithmetic Milnor invariants at least for primes in a number field whose $l$-class group ($l$-primary part of the ideal class group) is trivial, where $l$ is a prime number, since such a number field corresponds to an $l$-homology $3$-sphere in the analogy of arithmetic topology and the topological Milnor invariants are well defined for a link in an $l$-homology $3$-sphere ([Tu]). \\
+However, these results concerns only rational primes, because they are based on an analogy between the structure of the maximal pro-$2$ Galois group over $\mathbb{Q}$ with restricted ramification and that of the group of a link in the $3$-sphere and there are obstructions to extend this analogy for number fields.
+We note that topological Milnor invariants are well defined for a link in an $l$-homology $3$-sphere ([Tu]), $l$ being a prime number, and that $l$-homology $3$-spheres correspond to number fields having trivial $l$-class group in the analogy of arithmetic topology.
+So it would be an interesting and important problem to overcome the difficulty concerning the obstructions and to introduce mod $l$ arithmetic Milnor invariants and multiple $l$-th power residue symbols for certain primes in such a number field containing a primitive $l$-th root of unity.

-In this paper, we introduce the mod $m$ arithmetic Milnor invariants $\mu_m(12\cdots n) \in \mathbb{Z}/m\mathbb{Z}$ ($n \geq 2$ and $m$ being a power of $l$) for a set $S = \{ \frak{p}_1, \dots , \frak{p}_s\}$ of certain finite primes in a number field $k$ which contains a primitive $m$-th root of unity $\zeta_m$ and its $l$-class group is trivial.
-Although there is an obstruction for the maximal pro-$l$ Galois group $\frak{G}_{k,S}(l)$ over $k$ with restricted ramification on $S$ to have a structure similar to a link group, we overcome this difficulty by introducing the notion of a finite set $S$ of primes {\it of link type}, for which we can enlarge $S$ to $R$ so that the larger Galois group $\frak{G}_{k,R}(l)$ is {\it of link group type for $S$} (cf. Definition 1.14).
-Then we show that our invariants derived from $\frak{G}_{k,R}(l)$ are independent of a choice of $R$ and a choice of minimal generators of $\frak{G}_{k,R}(l)$ (cf. Theorem 2.8).
-Using the arithmetic Milnor invariant, we introduce the $n$-tuple $m$-th power residue symbol by